Surikkusu/Destiny2CheaterList/README_EN.md

 Introduction video [BILIBILI](https://www.bilibili.com/video/BV13M4y1T7DW)

 ## What is the role of d2cl
-You can avoid getting on the trailer and being banned by the stick chicken
+You can avoid cheating in teams you don't know

 ## Contact information